About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 FINISHED: All in less than 10 minutes ?

 The instructions above are for a full clean out – some people only need to do this once a week or less.
+In between liner washes, you can simply sweep up the rubbish off the liner with a dustpan and brush – or take the liner out and give it a shake either into the bin, or into the garden.

 Once you have tried fleece cage liners – you won’t go back to stinky towels, soggy paper, toxic puppy pads and wet hay.